joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/02/dining/jose-andres-central-kitchen-disaster-aid.html

 **Protest Outside Netanyahu’s Jerusalem Home Turns Into ‘Riot,’ Police Say**\
-`Anti-government demonstrators took to the streets for the third night in a row to call for early elections.`\
+`Antigovernment demonstrators took to the streets for the third night in a row to call for early elections.`\
 https://nytimes.com/2024/04/02/world/middleeast/israel-netanyahu-protest.html